Idaho Supreme Court Justice Warren Jones dies

 BOISE, Idaho (AP) — Former Idaho Supreme Court Justice Warren E. Jones has died.
-He was 75 years old.
+He was 75.

 Gov. C.L.
-“Butch” Otter announced on Tuesday Jones had passed away, adding that Jones was always fair and balanced in his judicial temperament.
+“Butch” Otter announced Jones’s death on Tuesday.
+Otter’s office did not release details surrounding when or how Jones died.

+“I always found him to be fair and balanced in his judicial temperament as well collegial and impartial in his role on the state’s highest court,” Otter said in a statement.

-Otter says Jones was his first Supreme Court appointment in 2007.
+Jones was Otter’s first Supreme Court appointment in 2007.
 The two were classmates during their time studying political science at the College of Idaho.

 Most Read Nation & World Stories